-- A crack up to 30mm long (Size of a 20c coin)
+A crack up to 30mm long (Size of a 20c coin)

-- A crack from the very edge of the windscreen no more than 75mm long (A fraction longer than the width of $50 note)
+A crack from the very edge of the windscreen no more than 75mm long (A fraction longer than the width of $50 note)

-- A Bulls eye/star or other windscreen chip no more than 16mm in diameter (Size of a 5c coin)
+A Bulls eye/star or other windscreen chip no more than 16mm in diameter (Size of a 5c coin)

 When a long windscreen crack is repaired the clarity is only marginally restored, (perhaps 60/70%).
-This means you can still clearly see the crack in sunlight even when it has been repaired.
-At night this can be a driver distraction as lights from oncoming traffic can glare as they shine on the crack.
+This means you can still clearly see the crack even when it has been repaired.
+At night this can be a distraction as lights from oncoming traffic can glare the driver as they shine on the crack.

 Smaller windscreen stone chips on the other hand can improve in clarity as much as 80%.
-So repairing a smaller chip has a much better result and much less chance of the glare effect.
+So repairing a smaller chip has a better result and much less chance of the glare effect.